Delmarva Shorebirds: History

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Shorebirds were organized into the Low-A East at the Low-A classification.
 In 2022, the Low-A East became known as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.

 Radio

 The Shorebirds can be found on Fox Sports 960 AM, the Shorebirds' Flagship Station since 2005.
-Will DeBoer has been the radio voice of the Shorebirds since 2017 but is being replaced for the 2021 season by Sam Jellinek.
+Will DeBoer was the radio voice of the Shorebirds from 2017 to 2021, but was replaced for the 2021 season by Sam Jellinek.
 Mitchell Speltz is the current voice of the Shorebirds.
 Former announcers include Randy Scott, Bret Lasky and Brendan Gulick.